videosdk-live/videosdk-docs/docs/guide/prebuilt-video-and-audio-calling/features/remove-participant.md

 ### How it works ?

-- When `removeParticipant` value is set to `true`, you will able to see remove participant icon in participants panel.
+- When `removeParticipant` value is set to `true`, you will be able to see remove participant icon in participants panel.
 By clicking you will be able to remove the participant from meeting.

 ![Remove participant button](/img/prebuilt/prebuilt-remove-participant.png)